zerobitzero/amazon-mws-laravel/README.md

 There's no facades to add in config/app.php

+3. php artisan vendor:publish --provider="Sonnenglas\AmazonMws\ServiceProvider"
-3. Copy amazon-mws.php configuration file from src/config/amazon-mws.php to Laravel's config directory.
+Copy amazon-mws.php configuration file from src/config/amazon-mws.php to Laravel's config directory.

 ## Usage
 All of the technical details required by the API are handled behind the scenes,